marioaldayuz/PlacesIDFinder/README.md

 # PlacesID
-HTML, CSS, JavaScript website that uses Google Maps JavaScript API to find the google place ID for any location in Vancouver, B.C
+HTML, CSS, JavaScript, jQuery website that uses Google Maps JavaScript API to find the google place ID for any location in Vancouver, B.C